mdn/content/files/en-us/web/api/customevent/initcustomevent/index.md

 ### Parameters

 - `type`
-  - : Is a string containing the name of the event.
+  - : A string containing the name of the event.
 - `canBubble`
   - : Is a boolean value indicating whether the event bubbles up through the DOM or not.